makkii-dev/makkii/privacy_policy.md

   Your camera will only be used for reading QR codes.
 Camera images will never leave your device.

 * Storage Permission
-  Makki requires storage permission only to store qrcode to album.
+  Makkii requires storage permission only to store qrcode to album.

 ### User Data